 There is no schedule, per se, but my goal is to indie-publish at least one Zuggy book and get one other article or story traditionally published each year.
 This year my flash-story, “How Far is Heaven,” was included in the Pikes Peaks Writers Anthology, titled “Journeys into Possibility,” which was published in March 2023.
 I also have a submission accepted for the 2025 publication of “All God’s Creatures.”

 What is the hardest part of being an author?

 I want to write for “everyone,” but I know, being a Christian author, that no matter how subtle I try to be (to invite non-believers in without making them feel pressured), I’m rarely confident I offer the proper balance.

 What’s the best part of your author’s life?

-What’s one unusual fact about you?
+What’s one thing your readers should know about you?

 How have you changed or grown as a writer?